telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 ### Removal through Uninstall

-Uninstalling the Fiddler Everywhere application will also trigger the deletion of the Fiddler's network extension.
-To proceed with that option, drag and drop Fiddler Everywhere icon from the macOS **Applicaitons** to the macOS bin.
+Uninstalling the Fiddler Everywhere application also triggers the deletion of the Fiddler's network extension.
+To proceed with that option, drag and drop Fiddler Everywhere icon from the macOS **Applications** to the macOS bin.

 >tip On some macOS systems, the removal of Fiddler Everywhere might initially fail.
 In such cases, close Fiddler Everywher, ensure no Fiddler processes runs in the background and then re-try the uninstall process.